Read this. Enough for me to close my account there. Feel free to contact me via my BPMSG blog here.

 Singapore, Oct 2013

-This is my 2-page simple write-up about AHP for people, who have not heared about the method.
-You might download the paper as pdf document.
+Read my simple write-up about AHP for people, who have not heared about the method.
+You might download it as pdf document.

 Principia Mathematica Decernendi